 Equality Delivery System (EDS) public grading

 The Equality Delivery System (EDS) is about treating all patients, carers and staff fairly.
 It is about making sure everyone has a say in how healthcare services involve and listen to all local people.
 Along with South East Staffordshire and Seisdon Peninsula CCG and Cannock Chase CCG, we held public and staff events in January and March 2016.
-Easy Read report of the EDS public grading event.
+You can pdf read the full EDS 2 report here (482 KB) or read the Easy Read report of the EDS public grading event.

 Workplace Race Equality Standard (WRES)

 NHS England has recently introduced the Workforce Race Quality Standard (WRES), which requires NHS organisations to demonstrate progress against a number of indicators of workforce equality.
 The WRES will ensure that all healthcare staff are treated fairly and with respect, which will have a postive impact on patient care.

 These videos from NHS England highlight the leadership commitment given to the NHS Workforce Race Equality Standard.

 As part of our Workforce Race Equality Standards (WRES) and statutory duties each year we produce a report analysing our staff make-up.
 As a CCG we have we have prepared the WRES report for internal use to enable improvement to the treatment and experience of BME staff to be made, we have analysed the data for 2016 and 2017 WRES reports and reported on its implications and what steps should be taken to address gaps between the treatment and experience of white and BME staff through an action plan.